 It refers to what languages are used in the courts and by the administrators of a country.
 Official languages are also the ones that are often expressly mentioned in constitutions and which serve a symbolic purpose.
 For example, in many African countries, the indigenous languages are often given official status to promote their use.

-The difference and similarities of the concepts
+The difference and similarities between official and national languages

 So, in conclusion, national and official languages both deal with the status of languages on a certain territory.
 They are both legal categories that remain slightly badly defined, leading to confusion and overlap.
 Both are commonly determined in constitutions of countries.